tweaselORG/appstraction/README.md

 ### Host dependencies for iOS

-For iOS, you need [`libimobiledevice`](https://libimobiledevice.org/).
-The distribution packages are fine, you don't need to build from source.
+For iOS, you need [`libimobiledevice`](https://libimobiledevice.org/) and `ideviceinstaller`.
+The distribution packages are fine, if available.

 For the `frida` capability, you need to install [`frida-tools`](https://frida.re/docs/installation/).